-Key West, Florida, 1935
+Key West, Florida; 1935

-Amid the destruction, infected rats began roaming the island, and by morning, the first of the zombies appeared.
-Many islanders mistook the zombies for dazed hurricane survivors and the plague spread across the island like wildfire.
-To make matters worse, the roads and bridges connecting the keys to the mainland had been washed out by the storm.
-The islanders had no way to escape.
+Amid the destruction, infected rats began roaming the island.
+By morning, the first of the zombies had appeared.
+Many islanders mistook the zombies for dazed hurricane survivors, and so the plague spread across the island like wildfire.
+To make matters worse, the roads and bridges connecting the keys to the mainland had been washed out by the storm, leaving the islanders with no way to escape.
 Scores of people drowned when they chose to leap into the choppy surf rather than face the voracious zombies.

-Vicksburg, Mississippi, 1863
+Vicksburg, Mississippi; 1863

 A zombie attacks a Union soldier in Vicksburg

 In any case, when Union forces entered the city on July 3, hundreds of zombies were roaming the streets, many in Confederate Army uniforms.
-As there was no FVZA at this time, the Union soldiers had to do the killing and they quickly found out that zombies, unlike soldiers, do not surrender.
-In the end, an estimated 2000 people were infected and destroyed at Vicksburg, almost as many as were killed in the Battle of Bull Run.
+As there was no FVZA at this time, the Union soldiers had to do all the killing themselves, and they quickly found out that zombies, unlike soldiers, do not surrender.
+In the end, an estimated 2000 people were infected and destroyed at Vicksburg—almost as many killed during the Battle of Bull Run.

-Despite her fear of losing independence, the Queen had no choice but to ask the United States for help.
+Despite her fear of losing independence, the queen had no choice but to ask the United States for help.
 A detachment of FVZA troops arrived in the fall and quickly wrested control of the city from the zombies.
-But the surrounding countryside proved more difficult to clear, and more FVZA agents were called in.
-The sugar growers took advantage of the chaos and panic by launching a coup, and the Queen was deposed.
+But the surrounding countryside proved more difficult to clear, so more FVZA agents were called in.
+The sugar growers took advantage of the chaos and panic by launching a coup, and the queen was deposed in January of 1893.

-Hawaii was annexed by the United States in 1898, but they did not become the 50th star on the American flag until August 21, 1959.
-There has long been suspicion that the sugar growers let the plague go in order to destabilize the queen, a suspicion strengthened by the fact that the top growers left Hawaii shortly after the outbreak began.
-Whatever the case, Hawaii's 1893 zombie outbreak killed just under 2000 people, making it the third-worst in U.S. history.
+Hawaii was eventually annexed by the United States in 1898, but they did not become the 50th star on the American flag until August 21, 1959.
+There has long been suspicion that the sugar growers let the plague go in order to destabilize the queen, a notion strengthened by the fact that the top growers left Hawaii shortly after the outbreak began.
+Whatever the case may be, Hawaii's 1892 zombism outbreak killed just under 2000 people, making it the third-worst in U.S. history.